Overview of CCVSB Certification

 -

-No active pattern of unresolved consumer deception identified during review
+No ongoing pattern of unresolved consumer fraud was discovered during the examination.

-Submission of false, misleading, or incomplete information may result in denial or revocation.
+Inaccurate, misleading, or incomplete information may be rejected or withdrawn.

 Certification Terms & Conditions